+The story of the Broads National Park is inherently linked to our changing climate.
 The easterly, low-lying and coastal nature of the Broads landscape makes it particularly vulnerable to the predicted impacts of climate change and sea level rise, including coastal and river flooding.

 We need to plan now for the changes ahead, such as wetter winters, drier and hotter summers, and more frequent extreme events like storms and heavy rainfall, to lessen negative impacts and make the best use of positive opportunities.

 If you are looking for ways to reduce your own carbon footprint, we recommend you visit the “Low Impact Living” guide produced by the Suffolk Creating the Greenest County initiative.
 This can be found at: https://www.greensuffolk.org/low-impact-living/

 We are committed to making the Broads National Park into a Zero Carbon area.
 To understand our starting point, we worked with the other UK National Parks to commission a baseline survey from Lancaster University based Small World Consulting Ltd, to estimate the carbon footprint of the Broads.
 The full report can be read online.